-\paragraph{Effects of Multi-Head Attention in the Problem \eqref{eqn:sorting_bX}.} We follow the model architecture, which is used in the previous work~\citep{GroverA2019iclr,CuturiM2019neurips,PetersenF2021icml,PetersenF2022iclr}, for the CNNs.
+\paragraph{Effects of Multi-Head Attention in the Problem \eqref{eqn:sorting_bX}.} We follow the model architecture used in the previous work~\citep{GroverA2019iclr,CuturiM2019neurips,PetersenF2021icml,PetersenF2022iclr} for the CNNs.
 However, as shown in~\tabssref{tab:mnist}{tab:svhn}{tab:fragments}, the model is not enough to show the best performance.
-In particular, whereas the model capacity, i.e., FLOPs and the number of parameters, of the small Transformer models is almost matched to or less than the capacity of the CNNs, the results by the small Transformer models outperform the results by the CNNs.
-We presume that these performance gains are derived from a multi-head attention's ability to capture long-term dependency and reduce an inductive bias, as widely stated in many recent studies in diverse fields such as natural language processing~\citep{VaswaniA2017neurips,DevlinJ2018arxiv,BrownTB2020neurips}, computer vision~\citep{DosovitskiyA2021iclr,LiuZ2021iccv}, and 3D vision~\citep{NashC2020icml,ZhaoH2021iccv}.
-Especially, unlike the instance-wise CNNs, our permutation-equivariant Transformer architecture utilizes self-attention given instances, so that our model can productively compare instances in a sequence and effectively learn the relative relationship between them.
+In particular, whereas the model capacity, i.e., FLOPs and the number of parameters, of the Transformer-Small models is almost matched to or less than the capacity of the CNNs, the results by the Transformer-Small models outperform the results by the CNNs.
+We presume that these performance gains are derived from a multi-head attention's ability to capture long-term dependency and reduce inductive biases, as widely stated in many recent studies in diverse fields such as natural language processing~\citep{VaswaniA2017neurips,DevlinJ2018arxiv,BrownTB2020neurips}, computer vision~\citep{DosovitskiyA2021iclr,LiuZ2021iccv}, and 3D vision~\citep{NashC2020icml,ZhaoH2021iccv}.
+Especially, unlike the instance-wise CNNs, our permutation-equivariant Transformer architecture utilizes self-attention for given instances, so that our model can productively compare instances in a sequence and effectively learn the relative relationship between them.

 \paragraph{Further Study of Differentiable Sorting Algorithms.} Differentiable sorting encourages us to train a mapping from an abstract input to an ordinal score using supervision on permutation matrices.
 However, this line of studies is limited to a sorting problem of high-dimensional data with clear ordering information, e.g., multi-digit numbers.
 As the further study of differentiable sorting, we can expand this framework to sort more ambiguous data, which contains implicitly ordinal information.